-Mary presented her innovative vision in a keynote address entitled Tales of Give and Take.
-Communication and the Diagnostic Odyssey which has been called "the highlight" of the 2nd Australasian Diagnostic Error in Medicine Conference, Melbourne (2019).
+Mary has presented her innovative vision in a keynote address entitled Tales of Give and Take: Communication and the Diagnostic Odyssey which has been called "the highlight" of the 2nd Australasian Diagnostic Error in Medicine Conference, Melbourne (2019).

 - Dr Maria Dahm (Research Fellow at the Institute for Communication in Health Care)

 - Dr Jocelyne Basseal (Microbiologist, Infection Prevention & Control researcher and consultant)

 - Dr Kelly Gleason (Assistant Professor Johns Hopkins School of Nursing, USA)

 - Dr Carmel Crock (Director Emergency Department, Royal Victorian Eye and Ear Hospital, Melbourne)

 - Dahm, M. R., Cattanach, W., Williams, M., Basseal, J. M., Gleason, K., & Crock, C. (2022).
 Communication of Diagnostic Uncertainty in Primary Care and Its Impact on Patient Experience: An Integrative Systematic Review.
 Journal of General Internal Medicine.